dougeby/IntuneDocs/intune/device-restrictions-ios.md

     -   **Minimum password length** - Specify the minimum number of characters in the password.
     -   **Number of sign-in failures before wiping device** - Specify the number of unique bad password attempts before this setting wipes the device.
     -   **Maximum minutes after screen lock before password is required**<sup>1</sup> - Specify how long the device can remain idle before the user must reenter their password.
-    -   **Maximum minutes of inactivity until screen locks**<sup>1</sup> - Specify the maximum minutes of inactivity until screen locks.
-Ignored by device if new time is longer than what's currently set on device.
-If set to Immediately, devices will use the minimum possible value per device.
+    -   **Maximum minutes of inactivity until screen locks**<sup>1</sup> - Enter the maximum minutes of inactivity until the screen locks.
+If the time you enter is longer than what's currently set on the device, then this value is ignored by the device.
+When set to **Immediately**, devices use the minimum possible value per device.
     -   **Password expiration (days)** - Specify the number of days before the device password must be changed.
     -   **Prevent reuse of previous passwords** - Specify the number of previously used passwords that the device remembers.
     -   **Fingerprint unlock** - Allow using a fingerprint to unlock compatible devices.